-New waste-generating residential development, including conversions or subdivisions, will be expected to provide adequate off-street refuse storage hidden from direct view from the street.
+New waste-generating residential development, including conversions or subdivisions, will be expected to provide adequate off street refuse storage hidden from public view.
 The provision of off-street refuse storage must not be to the detriment of the provision of an appropriate level of private amenity space for either existing or future residents.